Thomas-Rowlands/GC_Mouse_Integration/README.md

 ## Requirements

 This web application utilises React, so having node package manager installed on the server will ensure project dependencies can be installed successfully.
 For a full list of dependencies, please view the package.json file.

+Due to the various peer dependencies specifying versions, you will likely get an error when simply using "npm install", so please use "npm install --legacy-peer-deps" to successfully install all dependencies (they do work together!).

 ## Setup
 ### GC_Mouse Database